ALVAROPING1/Trailmakers-LogicBlocksGuide/Logic Blocks Guide.md

   - In some cases, it might be useful to not enable use steps and set the scale to $60 \cdot \text{spacing}$.
 This allows to change the stored value on each frame, but requires the input to come from a  1 frame pulse generator to get the normal input behaviour
 - To add cycle, connect the comparator with the biggest threshold to an AND gate with the positive accumulator input as its second input.
 Connect that AND gate to an arithmetic logic block set to multiplication with a $-1000$ constant and $0.02$ duration, and that arithmetic logic block to the accumulator
   - The normal input to the accumulator must come from a 1 frame pulse generator
   - If using the circuit as 2-way, repeat the process with the comparator with the smallest threshold and the negative input of the accumulator.
-The AND gate should have an additional $-1$ always on input to avoid issues with analog values.
-The arithmetic logic block can be reused
+The AND gate should have an additional $-2$ always on input (which can be achieved with an arithmetic logic block set to addition with a $-1000$ constant).
+The arithmetic logic block and input pulse generator can be reused, using negative inputs to reduce the value
 - Complexity
   - 1-way: $n+1$
   - 1-way+cycle: $n+4$